wp-plugins/links-synthesis/readme.txt

 Tested up to: 3.9
 Stable tag: trunk

-This plugin enables a synthesis  and the creation of thumbnails of all links in an article and retrieves data from them.
+This plugin enables a synthesis of all links and the creation of thumbnail for links in an article and retrieves data from them.

 == Description ==

-This plugin enables a synthesis  and the creation of thumbnails of all links in an article and retrieves data from them.
+This plugin enables a synthesis of all links and the creation of thumbnail for links in an article and retrieves data from them.

 In this plugin, an index of all links in the page/post is created at the end of the page/post.

 In addition, each link is periodically check to see if the link is still valid.

-When the mouse is over a link, a thumbnail may be displayed
+p&gt;In addition, each link is periodically check to see if the link is still valid.

-Finally, you may customize the display of each link thanks to metatag and headers.
+You may dispaly a thumbnail of the URL when the user move its mouse over the link.

 This plugin is under GPL licence.